-A minimum of 21 semester hours in English, exclusive of freshman English composition (EH 101 and EH 102).
-The minor requires at least four courses at the 300 level or above.
+To minor in English, a student must earn a minimum of 21 semester hours in English, exclusive of freshman composition (EH 101, EH 102, and EH 105).
+The minor requires at least four courses at the 300 level or above, two of which must be literature courses.

-The minor in English: Professional Writing provides students with the conceptual foundations and hands-on practice necessary for communicating and writing proficiently in technical and professional contexts.
+The minor in professional writing provides students with the conceptual foundations and hands-on practice necessary for communicating and writing proficiently in technical and professional contexts.
 The minor is intended to prepare students for producing the forms of writing they will encounter in the workplace (feasibility studies, technical reports, business letters, and grants, for example), and to provide a broad understanding of the rhetorical dimensions of written communication, especially nonacademic texts.

 - The minor requires 21 hours, which is typical of minors at USA.
 Students must take 9 hours in a core consisting of the following: a writing course in either technical or professional writing (EH 372 or EH 373); a more theoretical course examining ancient and modern approaches to rhetoric as they apply to written communication (EH 402); and a specific topic in writing or rhetoric (EH 481).

-- Students will also select one of five courses in English that deal with non-fiction writing.
+- Students will also select one of six courses in English that deal with non-fiction writing.

-- To complete the 21 hours, students must then take three more 300- or 400-level English courses (these can also be selected from the five courses that deal with non-fiction writing).
+- To complete the 21 hours, students must take three additional English courses.

 I. Core courses (9 credits):